Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 Upwork’s star ratings and job success scores measure completion of past projects.
 They don’t measure whether someone can manage a CEO’s inbox with editorial judgement, handle investor communications diplomatically, or anticipate a scheduling conflict three weeks in advance.

 Specialist agencies vet against C-suite-specific criteria before placement.
 At DonnaPro, less than 3% of applicants are placed.
-The CEO receives someone who has already been evaluated against the standard - not someone whose star rating suggests they completed previous projects adequately.
+The CEO receives someone who has already been evaluated against the standard.

 DonnaPro executive assistant agency - dedicated C-suite EA support